Baynnniq/rdp/README.md

 Hello guy, this RDP lasts up to 5 hours, max 6 hours, thank you.

+## Announcement
+Apparently, Ngrok now has to use a billing account to be able to use it.

 ## Note
 if the given ip hangs for a long time like this